ewjay/fapiwiki/FAPI_Meeting_Notes_2020-09-30_Atlantic.rst

 The isolation of worldwide lockdowns this year have presented criminals with new opportunities for phishing, and this only adds to already existing trends in the rise of synthetic IDs, account takeover and SIM swap fraud.
 This panel will explore solutions which utilise digital identity to fight back against the fraudsters.

-* Nat SakimuraModerator:Nat Sakimura,Chairman,OpenID Foundation
+* Nat SakimuraModerator: Nat Sakimura, Chairman, OpenID Foundation
-* Subhashish BoseSubhashish Bose,Senior Director – Fraud & Security,FICO
+* Subhashish BoseSubhashish Bose, Senior Director – Fraud & Security, FICO
-* Jeremy GrantJeremy Grant,Coordinator,Better Identity Coalition
+* Jeremy GrantJeremy Grant, Coordinator, Better Identity Coalition
-* David TurkingtonDavid Turkington,Head of Technology, APAC,GSMA
+* David TurkingtonDavid Turkington, Head of Technology, APAC, GSMA

 FIDO Authenticate (Nat)
 ------------------------